Mirror Symmetry for Quiver Algebroid Stacks: Introduction

-We \emph{find a new method to get around this problem that the Seidel Lagrangians $S_j$ `do not talk to each other'}.
-Instead of moving $S_j$ around to make them communicate, we take the Lagrangian $\bL$ shown in Figure \ref{fig:ellcurve} as a `\emph{middle agent}' that all $S_j$ can talk to.
-Then the gluing between different $S_j$'s can be found by composing that between $S_j$ and $\bL$.
-We call this $\bL$ to be a `middle Lagrangian'.
+Here, we \emph{find a new method to get around the problem that the local Seidel Lagrangians $S_j$ `do not talk to each other'}.
+Namely, we take the global Lagrangian $\bL$ shown in Figure \ref{fig:ellcurve} as a `\emph{middle agent}' that all $S_j$ can talk to.
+Then the gluing maps between deformation spaces of different $S_j$'s can be found by composing that between $S_j$ and $\bL$.